Klon3r/the-odin-project/odin-rock-paper-scissors/README.md

 # The Odin Project: Rock Paper Scissors
 This is my version of the Rock Paper Scissors project.

-Below is a screenshot of the project
+Below is a screenshot of the project:

 ![Alt text](/img/screenshot-1.png?raw=true "Screenshot #1")

 Created by TerminalKlone 2023